 Complex PTSD may be diagnosed in adults or children who have repeatedly experienced traumatic events.
 These could be violence, neglect or abuse.

-Complex PTSD is thought to be more severe if:
+Complex PTSD can be more severe if:

 - the traumatic events happened early in life